Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 - Certification of base-derived or similar products

-The certification body shall not certify a product model based on the ratings of another product model unless the differences between the two product models are limited to those that do not impact/alter product model performance.
-Examples of acceptable differences include but are not limited to colour, finish, and nameplate.
+The certification body shall not certify a product model based on the lab report test results of another product model unless the differences between the two product models are limited to those that do not impact/alter product model performance.
+Examples of acceptable differences are colour, finish, and nameplate.

 - Membership requirements